ncatlab/nlab-content/pages/9/1/6/0/619/content.md

 Reflective and coreflective subcategories of presheaf categories are discussed in

-* R. Bashir, J. Velebil, _Simultaneously reflective and coreflective subcategories of presheaves_, Theory and  Applications of Categories, Vol 10.
+* {#BashirVelebil}R. Bashir, J. Velebil, _Simultaneously reflective and coreflective subcategories of presheaves_, Theory and  Applications of Categories, Vol 10.
 No. 16.
 (2002) ([pdf](http://www.emis.de/journals/TAC/volumes/10/16/10-16.pdf)).

 Related discussion of [[reflective sub-(∞,1)-categories]] is in